ChristianYap/DT_PermissionsCheck/README.md

   Input: Policy ID, followed by if you want to pull in global/account/environment-level policy rules.

-  Output: samea as option #7.
+  Output: same as option #7.

   9. Exit
       Exits the script